-We had cash and cash equivalents and short-term investments of \$461.1 million and \$593.4 million as of March 31, 2021 and December 31, 2020, respectively.
+We had cash and cash equivalents and short-term investments of \$448.8 million and \$593.4 million as of September 30, 2021 and December 31, 2020, respectively.
 Our short-term investments consist primarily of U.S. Treasury securities, corporate bonds, municipal bonds, and government agency bonds.
-Our debt balance totaled \$218.3 million and \$316.8 million as of March 31, 2021 and December 31, 2020, respectively, and includes the carrying value of \$196.2 million and \$194.7 million related to our convertible senior notes due 2023 as of March 31, 2021 and December 31, 2020, respectively.
+Our debt balance totaled \$221.3 million and \$316.8 million as of September 30, 2021 and December 31, 2020, respectively, and includes the carrying value of \$199.4 million and \$194.7 million related to our convertible senior notes due 2023 as of September 30, 2021 and December 31, 2020, respectively.
+Our debt balance as of December 31, 2020 also included \$100.0 million of borrowings outstanding under the Revolving Credit Facility (defined below).

 The COVID-19 pandemic has negatively impacted the global economy, disrupted business operations and created significant volatility and disruption to financial markets.
-Significant uncertainty remains as to the potential impact of the COVID-19 pandemic on our operations, and on the global economy as a whole.
-The extent and duration of the pandemic could continue to disrupt global markets and may affect our ability to generate cash from operations.
+Significant uncertainty remains as to the potential impact of COVID-19 and its variants on our operations, and on the global economy as a whole.
+While restrictions are easing in the United States during the summer of 2021, and we have resumed our domestic and international live event touring schedules, the extent and duration of the pandemic could continue to disrupt global markets and may affect our ability to generate cash from operations.
 Additionally, refer to the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2020, which provides a discussion of risk factors related to COVID-19.